collinbarrett/wp-vps-build-guide/README.md

 ## Assumptions
 - The developer has basic *nix terminal skills.
+- The developer has access to a VPS host.
+DO is used for the purposes of this guide, but competitors such as Linode work just fine.
 - The developer has a ssh key already created with the public key on DO and the private .pem stored locally at {myPK}.

 ## Sources
 This build guide is constructed from a compilation of sources from all over the web.
-Inline "via"s give credit to some of these source, but apologies go out to any blogs that were forgotten.
+Inline "via"s give credit to some of these authors, but apologies go out to any blogs that were forgotten.

 ## Support
 The best way to support this project is to submit issues and pull requests to assist in keeping the guide up-to-date.
 Clicking through the maintainer's <a href="http://brrt.co/CBDigitalOcean" target="_blank">DigitalOcean affiliate link</a> when signing up is helpful as well, but by no means expected.